zisyang/linux/283_assign2/README.md

-# CMPE 283 Assignment 2
+# CMPE 283 Assignment - 2

-## Questions to be answered
-1. For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.
+#### For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.
 (You may skip this question if you are doing the lab by yourself).

-- Contribution:
+### Zi Shun Yang(007562568):
+* Setup to create a nested VM for the program to execute
+* Built the linux kernel
+* Made code modifications on cpuid.c file
+* Debugged and performed the required changes to fix the errors which occurred while compiling the code
+* Created Documentation

+### Rohan Patel(010745904):
+* Helped build the kernel and debugged errors while building the linux kernel
+* Made code modifications on vmx.c file
+* Figured out how to perform tests for kernel
+* Updated Documentation
+* Error handling while performing the compilation

-2. Describe in detail the steps you used to complete the assignment.
+#### Describe in detail the steps you used to complete the assignment.
 Consider your reader to be someone skilled in software development but otherwise unfamiliar with the assignment.
 Good answers to this question will be recipes that someone can follow to reproduce your development steps.

-- Steps to complete the assignment:
+### Steps executed to complete the assignment:
   * In cpuid.c file,
     1. add two global variables:
        * total_exits_all_types: to calculate the total number of exits (all types);